List of Red Dead Redemption 2 characters: Micah Bell

 Micah Bell (Peter Blomquist) is a gunman and hitman in the Van der Linde gang.
-Both Micah's father and grandfather, also named Micah Bell, were criminals; his father was once wanted for murder in five counties.
+Both Micah's father and grandfather, also named Micah Bell, were criminals—his father was once wanted for murder in five counties—while his brother, whom he abhors, lives in California.
 Micah joined the Van der Linde gang about five months before the game's events after he saved Dutch's life during a botched deal.
-He consistently approves of Dutch's decisions, and has a vindictive attitude.
+He consistently approves of Dutch's decisions, and has a vindictive and nihilistic attitude.
 Micah convinced Dutch to rob a ferry in Blackwater, which ultimately failed and forced the gang to flee to a mining town in the mountains.
 Micah partakes in the Saint Denis bank robbery, after which he becomes shipwrecked on Guarma with some other members of the gang.
 Upon their return, Micah begins to have a stronger influence on Dutch, convincing him to confront Cornwall and later to blow up Bacchus Bridge to distract the government.
 Micah convinces Dutch to ignore Arthur's plea to rescue Abigail after she is kidnapped.
-Arthur rescues her and returns to the camp to inform Dutch that Micah has been betraying the gang; Dutch joins Micah and turns on Arthur.
+Arthur rescues her and returns to the camp to inform Dutch that Micah has been betraying the gang to the Pinkertons; Dutch joins Micah and turns on Arthur.
 When Pinkertons invade the camp, the group disbands.
 Micah ambushes Arthur, and Dutch intervenes in their fight.
 Arthur convinces Dutch to abandon Micah and leave.
 If the player has low honor, Micah executes Arthur.
 Eight years later, in 1907, Micah has formed a gang of his own.
 John, Sadie, and Charles later track him down at his camp.
 In a Mexican standoff, Dutch shoots Micah, letting John finish him off.

 For his audition, Blomquist was required to perform a monologue, which was not related to the game's era but reflected Micah's violent tendencies.
 About four or five months passed until Blomquist was accepted for the role.
 He was not aware that Micah was one of the game's main antagonists until late in production.
 He opted to develop the character from scratch, instead of taking specific inspiration from others.
 Blomquist felt that his chemistry with other actors, particularly Davis as Dutch and Clark as Arthur, was crucial to the development of the characters' relationships.
 Blomquist described the character of Micah Bell as a "slimy opportunist", and found the character's villainous nature to be "liberating".
 He did not anticipate the hatred that the character would receive from players on social media.
 The recording of the final encounter between Micah and Arthur took place late in production, which Blomquist felt added to the emotions of the actors.